Pizza Delivery Car Accidents In Buffalo, New York

 If you were injured in a pizza delivery car accident caused by someone else’s negligence, call highly experienced, aggressive, tenacious and hardworking Buffalo, New York pizza delivery driver accident attorneys, Jed Dietrich, Esq., for the help that you need!
-The Dietrich Law Firm P.C., recognized as a Best Law Firm of America, is available 24 hours per day and 7 days per week at 716-839-3939.
+The Dietrich Law Firm P.C. is available 24 hours per day and 7 days per week at 716-839-3939.
 Call us today!Who is Liable in a Pizza Delivery Collision?

 Compared to a typical car accident, pizza delivery car crashes are often more complicated because they can involve several different parties.
 If a pizza delivery driver causes a collision while they are on the job, the pizzeria may be found vicariously liable for its delivery driver’s negligence during the scope of their employment.